wet-boew/wet-boew-drupal/README.md

 If you do not wish to compile Drupal and its various packages we host the complete codebase at: [Drupal Pre-Built](https://github.com/sylus/wet-boew-drupal-compiled).
 It should be noted that this repository will only be updated on a monthly basis.

+Should you require further documentation discussed below please proceed to our Wiki Pages at [Documentation](https://github.com/wet-boew/wet-boew-drupal/wiki).

 ## Linux, Mac OSX, etc

 ### Installation